 - Integrated Pest Management and Beneficial Insects

 Our gardens contain far more beneficial insects than pests.
 Any time pesticides are used, both good and bad insects die.
 This upsets garden ecosystems.
 Use of pesticides can also pollute waterways and may put our children and pets at risk, along with other environmental consequences.
 We can dramatically reduce pest problems by practicing Integrated Pest Management, which includes planting native species, following good cultural practices, and encouraging beneficial insects, such as lady beetles, lacewings and soldier beetles- March, April, May, June, July, August, September, October

 - Mosquitoes May Be Breeding In Your Yard

-According to Santa Clara County Vector Control, many people are unaware they may be raising mosquitoes in their backyard, they offer tips on identifying possible Mosquito Breeding Grounds.
+According to Santa Clara County Vector Control, many people are unaware they may be raising mosquitoes in their backyard, they offer mosquito tips including identifying possible breeding grounds.
 UC has created a Youtube video titled Don't Let Mosquitoes Breed in Your Yard.- May, June, July, August, September, October

 - Powdery Mildew